Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 When you configure your **ADDC**, you tell it what your domain is, and the directory for your resources is created within that domain.
 Once added, the user accounts and devices *trust* the domain controller as the authority for the domain.

-If a user wants to log into a computer, the computer checks their credentials with the domain controller; If the user successfully logs in then tries to access another resource, such as a file share, or the company intranet, the target resource again checks with the DC, then permits or denys the access.
+If a user wants to log into a computer, the computer checks their credentials with the domain controller.
+If the user successfully logs in then tries to access another resource, such as a file share, or the company intranet, the target resource again checks with the DC, then permits or denys the access.
 This is why we consider the domain a trust boundary, all of the resources within the domain, trust the DC.

     The fact that comapnies have been using ADDS for so long is part of the reason that Azure has grown so quickly.
     By developing cloud services which mirror their on-premise technologies, Microsoft makes migration easier.